Stormwater Charge Frequently Asked Questions

 Stormwater is the rain and melted snow that flows from your property, onto the streets and into the storm drains.
 Along the way, the stormwater picks up debris, chemicals and other pollutants from rooftops and paved surfaces that enter the storm drains and watercourses.

-The stormwater charge is a new user fee that will be used to help fund Newmarket's Stormwater Management program.
+The stormwater charge is a user fee that will be used to help fund Newmarket's Stormwater Management program.
 The stormwater charge came into effect in 2017.
 Prior to 2017, stormwater management was funded through property taxes and the water bill.
 In December 2020, the stormwater charge will be billed in four instalments as a line item on your NT Power Bill.

 Newmarket is a growing community and there is more stormwater than ever before due to climate change.
 A stormwater charge will help fund Newmarket's stormwater management services and help address our three major challenges:

 - Severe weather events that used to happen every forty years now happens every six.
 As a consequence, damage from storm events has recently become the biggest cause for insurance claims in Canada.
 This rate will help us adapt and protect homes and businesses in Newmarket from severe weather events.